How A Furnace Works

 The blower fan motor is located down near the bottom of the furnace, regardless of what fuel it is.
 The blower fan motor is what drives the entire convection of air in the house.

 If you think about all the air that’s coming out of the supply registers in your bedroom or in your living room, and all the air that’s being drawn into the return airs.
 All of that air is being driven by the blower fan motor.

 Not only is the blower fan motor important when heating your house it’s also very important when cooling your house.

-If you have a central air conditioner in your house the blower fan motor is responsible for moving that warm air past the coil so that the coil can remove the heat from the air.
-When that heat is removed from the air, naturally the temperature of the airdrops and the humidity of the airdrops, so than nice cool, dry air is distributed into the house.
+If you have a Central Air Conditioner or Heat Pump in your home, the blower fan motor is what is responsible for moving air past the coil.
+The coil can add or remove heat from the air.
+When that heat is removed from the air, naturally the temperature of the airdrops and the humidity of the airdrops.
+The blower fan then distributes nice cool, dry air is throughout your home.

 And if the blower fan motor is a good, powerful motor, it is going to deliver the proper temperatures to our house.
 Whether we’re heating, or whether we’re cooling, a blower fan motor is definitely an important part of a furnace.